evalehman/saltyCRISPy/README.md

 # saltyCRISPy

 All scripts written for the saltyCRISPy project are below.
 Scripts are listed in the order they were ran with the exception of the four scripts at the top.
-These scripts accomplish similar tasks depending on what you need.
+These scripts accomplish similar tasks depending on specific needs.

 ## genomegrabber.sh